homeworkc/lazycast/README.md

 chmod +x controlhidc.bin
 ```
 # Installation for [Raspbian](https://www.raspberrypi.org/downloads/raspbian/) distribution
+The following steps are only required if you want to compile the binary from source.
 ```
 sudo apt install net-tools python udhcpd sudo apt install libx11-dev libasound2-dev libavformat-dev libavcodec-dev